 If you need to make it a little bigger you could add a bead on both ends before adding the fastener.
 This will add an extra 1.6 cm.

 I hope you enjoy the pattern and find it easy.
 If you any problems at all, please get in touch with me so I can help.

-If you use Pinterest you can Pin it so you can find it again easily and also follow me for loads more crochet inspo (no spam, all verified links).
+If you use Pinterest you can Pin it so you can find it again easily and follow me for loads more crochet inspo (I only Pin verified links directly from designers).